Cochlear Implants

 • ECAP measurements determine functionality of the eighth nerve to electric stimulation.
 Thresholds to stimulation may be used intraoperatively and postoperatively.

 • SoE measurements determine the decay of a signal between electrodes.
 They also establish whether the signal that stimulates one electrode predictably masks the neural response to the stimulation from a neighboring electrode.
-The purpose of SoE measurements is typically to look for tip foldover in the electrode array that can occur during insertion.
+The purpose of SoE measurements is typically to look for tip fold-over in the electrode array that can occur during insertion.

 • ESRT measurements are done less often during surgery and may be visualized by direct observation or via measurement of immittance.
-This threshold value is highly correlated with upper stimulation levels for CI recipients, and can serve as a target for postsurgical programming of the device.
+This threshold value is highly correlated with upper stimulation levels for CI recipients and can serve as a target for postsurgical programming of the device.

 Unilateral Implantation, Bilateral Implantation, Bimodal Hearing, and Combined Electric and Acoustic Stimulation